-Most web self-service experiences consist of an FAQ page or a keyword-based search, which rely on customers to find their own answers and translate them into their own context.
+Most digital self-service experiences consist of an FAQ page or a keyword-based search, which rely on customers to find their own answers and translate them into their own context.
 Think of these tools like a librarian – they don’t really give you a precise answer, but they tell you where to find the answer yourself.
-Understandably, customers are often left frustrated by this approach.

-Virtual agents use natural language processing to understand the nuances of a customer’s question.
-Take, for instance, a customer who asks "Where do I buy coffee?".
-A smart virtual agent, like a concierge, knows that this customer is looking for a cup of coffee to drink.
+They use AI and natural language processing to understand the nuances of a customer’s question.
+Take, for instance, a customer who asks, "Where do I buy coffee?"
+A smart virtual agent or chatbot, like a concierge, knows that this customer is looking for a cup of coffee to drink.
 However, if a different customer asks, "Where do you buy your coffee?" a concierge knows they probably want to know where the coffee shop sources their product.
 Even though these two requests differ by only a couple of words, a virtual agent understands they mean very different things.

-2. Deploy the virtual agent broadly across the website
+2. Deploy the bot broadly across the website

 Self-service can even be proactive.
-Depending on the customer’s online behavior, the virtual agent could pop up and ask if he or she needs assistance.
-For example, if a customer has two identical items of different sizes in her shopping cart, a smart virtual agent could ask if she needs a sizing chart.
+Depending on the customer’s online behavior, the chatbot could pop up and ask if they need assistance.
+For example, if a customer has two identical items of different sizes in her shopping cart, a chatbot could ask if she needs a sizing chart.

 3. Make self-service a core mobile app feature

 Self-service should be an integral and well-thought-out component of your mobile app, not just a repeat of what’s on your mobile website.
 Carefully consider the experiences and activities you want customers to be able to perform from within your mobile app.
-Because many brands – even those with excellent web self-service – currently struggle to provide great self-service experiences through their mobile apps, this is a huge area of opportunity for brands to differentiate themselves.
+Many brands — even those with excellent web self-service — currently struggle to provide great self-service experiences through their mobile apps.
+This is a huge area of opportunity for brands to differentiate themselves.

-4. Set up the right knowledge base for your virtual agent
+4. Set up the right knowledge base for your chatbot

-A virtual agent cannot respond effectively to customers’ questions if it doesn’t know the right answers!
-That’s where a knowledge base comes in, and having the right one makes all the difference.
+A chatbot can’t respond effectively to customers’ questions if it doesn’t know the right answers.
+That’s where a knowledge base comes in.

 5. Power your organization with the same knowledge base